fkapitalism/HExBot/README.md

 4. Load the uncompressed directory

 ## Changelog

+* v0.2.5 more puzzles and missions fixed a little bit.
 * v0.2.4 upload software fixed for webcrawler.
 * v0.2.3 new puzzle added.
 (Renato's dog 💔)
 * v0.2.2 intercept sequence fixed.